copy2018/knots-startos/README.md

   <img src="icon.png" alt="Project Logo" width="21%">
 </p>

-# Bitcoin Core for StartOS
+# Bitcoin Knots for StartOS

-This project packages [Bitcoin](https://bitcoin.org) for StartOS.
-Bitcoin uses peer-to-peer technology to operate with no central authority or banks - managing transactions and the issuing of bitcoins is carried out collectively by the network.
+This project packages [Bitcoin Knots](https://bitcoinknots.org/) for StartOS.

+By using Knots, you’re supporting a version of Bitcoin that prioritizes efficiency, security, and flexibility.
+With Bitcoin Knots’ enhanced configuration options, you can fine-tune your node to help keep the network clean and resilient, actively reducing unnecessary load from spam or parasitic transactions.

+Every node strengthens the Bitcoin network, and your decision to use Bitcoin Knots contributes directly to a more decentralized and spam-resistant ecosystem.
+Your node not only validates and secures transactions but also sets an example for a more sustainable, user-focused Bitcoin network.

+Welcome to the community of Bitcoin Knots users, and thank you for helping Bitcoin grow stronger!

 ## Contributing